-All dependant children have the right to financial support from their parents.
+All dependent children have the right to financial support from their parents.
 When the parents are no longer living together, the parent who does not have custody of the child is obliged to pay child support to the parent who has custody, or provides the day-to-day care of the child.
-The obligation to pay child support may continue beyond the point where the “child” reaches 18 years of age if the child remains dependant – i.e., if he or she is still in school or is seriously ill or disabled.
+The obligation to pay child support may continue beyond the point where the “child” reaches 18 years of age if the child remains dependent – i.e. if he or she is still in school or is seriously ill or disabled.

 A person may have a legal obligation to pay child support payments even if he or she was not married to the custodial parent.
 This may occur where the relationship was common law.
 An obligation for child support may also exist where a person is not the biological parent but has historically stood in the place of the biological parent.
 This may be the case for a step-parent.

 How is Child Support Calculated?